littlefs-project/littlefs/DESIGN.md

 popcount(i) = the number of bits that are 1 in i

 It's a bit bewildering that these two seemingly unrelated bitwise instructions are related by this property.
-But if we start to disect this equation we can see that it does hold.
+But if we start to dissect this equation we can see that it does hold.
 As n approaches infinity, we do end up with an average overhead of 2 pointers as we find earlier.
 And popcount seems to handle the error from this average as it accumulates in the CTZ skip-list.